michielkikkert/nl.kikkert.plex/README.md

 #A few notes

-- Please note that if you run this on a public virtual homey, other people can technically get your plex.tv security token or give voice commands to your PMS :-) If you want to test it on a public virtual homey, please don't forget to ctrl-c the athom project --run when you're done.
+- Please note that if you run this on a public virtual homey, other people can technically get your plex.tv security token or give voice commands to your PMS, play at your own risk :-) If you want to test it on a public virtual homey, please don't forget to ctrl-c the athom project --run when you're done.
 This unloads the Plex app automically.
 Before you do so, make sure you hit the "reset settings" button on the Homey Plex App - settings page.

 - The settings page is functional, but needs styling and some more fancy features

 - The Homey plex app main trigger is "watch".
-Thid will kick of the main speech logic.
+This will kick of the main speech logic.
+To see more commands, check the app.json file.

 - For now, the application only supports Movies and Shows (episodes).